List of Conan Gray live performances

 Since the beginning of his career in 2017, Conan Gray has embarked on five concert tours and appeared as a support act on one tour.
 He has performed at sixteen music festivals, eleven one-off concerts, and one award show, reaching thirty countries across five continents.
-In As of 2025, he is currently touring the Wishbone Pajama Show in support of his album Wishbone.
+In As of 2026, he is currently touring the Wishbone World Tour in support of his album Wishbone.

 Gray began touring the Sunset Shows in 2018 to support his debut extended play Sunset Season (2018).
 After the conclusion of the tour, Gray announced the Comfort Crowd Tour, which occurred later that year.

-In 2020, Gray would've toured Europe and North America with the Kid Krow Tour, but the entire tour was cancelled due to the COVID-19 pandemic.
+In 2020, Gray would have toured Europe and North America with the Kid Krow Tour, but the entire tour was cancelled due to the COVID-19 pandemic.
 In 2022, Gray embarked on the Conan Gray World Tour 2022 and the Superache Tour.
 The latter lasted until 2023, taking him to Asia, Oceania and South America for the first time.

 In 2024, Gray embarked on his fifth tour, Found Heaven On Tour, to support his album Found Heaven.